 Pop-up ice rinks are one of the most magical things about Winter in London.
-We are torn between Somerset House and the Natural History Museum for our favourite but make sure you book your Christmas treat now.
+The one at the Natural History Museum is already open so make sure you book your Christmas treat now.
 Here's where to skate:

 The Big Ones in Town